sethi-ps/GitHub-Copilot-Workshop/lessons/5-Documentation-GitHub-Copilot/README.md

 - That `README.md` file is looking pretty thin ☹️ How do we start the application?
 Do I need anything installed on my machine to run it?
 It'd be great if that detail was in there...
 - How readable is your code?
 Could it benefit from some inline comments?

+Good project documentation often includes the following sections:

+- **Project Overview**: A high-level summary of the project, its purpose, and its goals.
+- **Project Requirements**: A list of the project's requirements, including functional and nonfunctional requirements.
+- **Project Constraints**: Any constraints that affect the project, such as time, budget, or technical constraints.
+- **Project Dependencies**: A list of the project's dependencies, including libraries, frameworks, and other components that the project relies on.

+Using GitHub Copilot, can you generate some documentation for your Todo application that includes these sections for you?

 Split up into pairs, grab a group together, come up with some ideas, and craft away!